 So, we got off the plane, and now it’s another hour into the city.
-We check into the hotel, drop off our bags, and we went to go get something to eat.
-So, I pushed the button on the elevator, and there is Andre, ‘Hey boss, let’s go eat.’
+We checked into the hotel, dropped off our bags, and went to get something to eat.
+So, I pushed the button on the elevator, and there is Andre, ‘Hey boss, let’s eat.’

 As it started down, it seemed that this elevator stopped on every floor, and people just kept getting on.

 Japan is a very small country, with a lot of people, so what you and I would consider a full elevator- not over there.

 One thing about Andre the Giant was he didn’t like to be crowded.
 He had just been on a 14-hour flight, crammed in a little seat in a plane.
 Now he was in a Japanese hotel in a room that was by our standard normal, but in his standard not.
 We were standing in an elevator, and people kept getting on.